 When normal compacts just aren't enough and you want to zoom in on those far-away subjects to make them appear large in the frame, a superzoom - sometimes called bridge camera - is just the ticket.
 Safari, bird spotting and so forth are well matched to a superzoom camera.

 These models may not necessarily replace a DSLR camera in terms of ability and final image quality, but by employing compact sensor sizes their respective lenses are smaller and far more affordable than a pro-spec camera.
 Modern superzooms combine significant zoom lenses in reasonable body sizes with an abundance of tech that makes them very attractive prospects.

 Panasonic Lumix FZ200

-Typically as a zoom lens extends, the amount of light it lets in dips, which potentially means image quality can suffer in low-light conditions.
+Typically as a zoom lens extends the amount of light it lets in dips, which potentially means image quality can suffer in low-light conditions.
 Not so with the Panasonic Lumix FZ200 - its wide-angle 24mm lens extends all the way through to a 600mm equivalent, all the while maintaining a maximum f/2.8 aperture.
-And that's been managed without significant impact to the model's fairly trim size.
+And that's been managed without significant impact to the model's relatively trim scale.

-This is a well-proportioned, advanced superzoom that, unlike most of its competitors, focuses on advanced control and a bright constant aperture instead of four-figure zoom equivalents.
+The FZ may not be brand new, but it's a well-proportioned superzoom that, unlike most of its competitors, focuses on advanced control and a bright constant aperture instead of four-figure zoom equivalents.
 Still, the 600mm maximum equivalent is more than significant, even if it's less than some competitors out there.